-Terminal X12 - HS-Bus Port HSB is used to realize data exchange and synchronization of interconnected sync module and power modules, more details refer to section 8.10.
-Terminal X13 - Service port RS485 This port is mainly used for firmware updates.
-For further information refer to ecosine active sync service manual, available on www.schaffner.com.
-Terminal X14 - Ethernet / Modbus TCP HSB is used to realize data exchange and synchronization of interconnected sync module and power modules, for more details refer to section 8.10.
-Alternatively, this interface could be used to connect AHF with a device on LAN network, i.e. a PC with the AHF Viewer program.
-Terminal X15 - ModBus Daisy Chain RS485 For DPP version as well as for sync module, only one HMI/display module is used to display the information of multiple modules by connecting the X15 terminal of the power modules and sync module.
+Terminal X12 - HS-Bus Port

+HSB is used to realize data exchange and synchronization of interconnected sync module and power modules, more details refer to section 8.10.

+Terminal X13 - Service port RS485

+This port is mainly used for firmware updates.
+For further information please contact your local Schaffner Partner or Schaffner service.

+Terminal X14 - Ethernet / Modbus TCP

+HSB is used to realize data exchange and synchronization of interconnected sync module and power modules, for more details refer to section 8.10.
+Alternatively, this interface could be used to connect AHF with a device on LAN network, i.e., a PC with the AHF Viewer program.

+Terminal X15 - Modbus Daisy Chain RS485

+For DPP version as well as for sync module, only one HMI/display module is used to display the information of multiple modules by connecting the X15 terminal of the power modules and sync module.